 At the University of Maryland College of Education, educator preparation is being reimagined.
 We are dedicated to innovation in curriculum, the development of equity-minded educators, digital learning, and community partnerships that strengthen our ability to prepare effective educators for today’s classrooms.

 An excellent teacher can transform learning for thousands of students over the course of their career.
-Reflecting the needs of today’s classrooms, our teacher education programs prepare future educators to work with diverse student populations, utilize evidence-based approaches to online teaching and learning, and serve special education and English Language Learners.
+Reflecting the needs of today’s classrooms, our educator preparation programs prepare future educators to work with diverse student populations, utilize evidence-based approaches to online teaching and learning, and serve special education and English Language Learners.

 Our pioneering researchers are advancing the field through rigorous research on how to best prepare new educators and support experienced teachers.
 Our research is shaped by input from practicing educators and is responsive to pressing educational issues identified by the community themselves.
 From math learning in early childhood to teaching reading to high schoolers with disabilities, our scholarship promotes excellence and equity in education.

 Located in a diverse metropolitan area near the state and nation’s capitals, the University of Maryland provides a wealth of opportunities for field experiences.
 Our students have access to mentorship from world-class educators, as well as internships in local school systems that reflect our changing K-12 student populations.
 Our teacher preparation programs transform teaching and learning—for our students and theirs.

 “It gives our students that hands-on experience teaching reading,” Dr. Ayanna Baccus, reading clinic director, said.
 “Our students can try out different interventions and respond to different needs in the classroom.
 Teaching students work in pairs—a hallmark of our program—as they teach and assess together, so that they not only collaborate, but coach one another as well.”